-- 1. Marston, et.al.
-2017.
-World Regions in Global Context: Peoples, Places, and Environments, sixth edition.
-Upper Saddle River, New Jersey: Pearson.
-This is available at OSU Barnes and Noble, 1598 N. High Street. - 2.
+- 1. Brunn, Graybill, Hays-Mitchell, and Zeigler, eds.
+2016.
+Cities of the World: Regional Patterns and Urban Environments, sixth edition.
+Lanham, Maryland: Rowman & Littlefield.
+ISBN 978-1-4422-4916-5 - 2.
 You will need access to a world atlas (published within the last five years).
-While some students rely on maps found online and in the textbook, others find that an atlas in print is easier to use.
 If you do not have an atlas already, you can usually find relatively inexpensive ones on Amazon or at any major bookstore.
+As long as your atlas clearly shows all of the world's countries and major cities, you should be fine.